slbailey/Retrovue/docs/contracts/SourceAddContract.md

 - **B-3:** External ID MUST be generated in format "type-hash" and MUST be unique.
 - **B-4:** When `--json` is supplied, output MUST include fields `"id"`, `"external_id"`, `"name"`, `"type"`, `"config"`, `"enrichers"`, and `"importer_name"`.
 - **B-5:** On validation failure, the command MUST exit with code `1` and print a human-readable error message.
+- **B-5a:** On discovery failure (when `--discover` is provided), the command MUST exit with code `1` and rollback all changes, including source creation.
 - **B-6:** The `--dry-run` flag MUST show configuration validation and external ID generation without executing.
+In dry-run mode, no database writes MAY occur.
+On valid input, exit code MUST be 0 and output MUST match the normal `--json` shape.
+On invalid input, exit code MUST be 1 and MUST emit the same human-readable error used in non-dry-run mode.
+- **B-6a:** The `--test-db` flag MUST isolate ALL database writes to a non-production test environment. `--test-db` MUST NOT leak any writes to production databases or persistent storage.
+- **B-6b:** When `--test-db` is combined with `--dry-run`, dry-run behavior takes precedence (no writes occur).
+- **B-6c:** Behavior, output format, and exit codes MUST remain identical to production mode when using `--test-db`.
 - **B-7:** The `--discover` flag MUST trigger immediate collection discovery if (and only if) the importer for this source type declares that it supports discovery.
 If discovery is not supported, the flag MUST be ignored with a warning, not treated as an error.
 - **B-8:** When `--discover` is provided with `--json`, output MUST include `"collections_discovered"` and `"collections"` fields.
 - **B-9:** Collection discovery MUST NOT occur unless `--discover` is explicitly provided.